 You likely wouldn’t be satisfied with a free VPN anyway as these services tend to offer a poor user experience.
-They have small server networks with far too many users clamouring for a spot.
+They have small server networks with far too many users clamoring for a spot.
 The result is long wait times to connect to servers and poor-quality connections.
 Some free VPNs work on an ad-based profit model, so you may have annoying popups to contend with too.

 While using a VPN in China, you’d like to think that your information is secure and private.
 That’s usually not the case with free VPN services.
 Instead, you might find they offer poor encryption standards, come with malware risks, and log your online activity.

 If you want a reliable, secure China VPN, the only option is to fork out a nominal monthly fee for a paid provider.

 How does the Great Firewall work?